 Where this matters in practice

-• Baldur's Gate 3 and 5e flame-tongue / frost-brand weapons — the +1d4 elemental rider isn't just bonus damage; it's a hedge.
+Baldur's Gate 3 and 5e flame-tongue / frost-brand weapons use a +1d4 elemental rider that isn't just bonus damage; it's a hedge.
 Against a slash-resistant golem the elemental portion carries the swing.
 Worth more on enemies with high physical resistance, less against enemies with broad elemental resists.

-• Diablo 4 / Path of Exile elemental builds — pure fire builds wreck cold-vulnerable trash but fold against fire- immune rares.
+Diablo 4 / Path of Exile elemental builds show the same dynamic at a different scale.
+Pure fire builds wreck cold-vulnerable trash but fold against fire-immune rares.
 Mixed-element builds (lightning + cold + fire) trade peak DPS for resistance-agnostic consistency.
-Same math, different scale.

-• Multi-attack mixed-weapon strategies — a Smite-loaded warhammer (radiant rider) into the same target as a flame-bound dagger (fire rider) covers more resistance bands than two of the same weapon would.
+Multi-attack mixed-weapon strategies work the same way.
+A Smite-loaded warhammer (radiant rider) into the same target as a flame-bound dagger (fire rider) covers more resistance bands than two of the same weapon would.

-• Spellcaster element selection — choosing Chromatic Orb over a fixed-element spell is exactly the hedge: you pay a small caster-level cost to pick the type at cast time, which is the most extreme version of split damage (perfect resistance information at the cost of one die).
+Spellcaster element selection is the cleanest version.
+Choosing Chromatic Orb over a fixed-element spell is the hedge made explicit: you pay a small caster-level cost to pick the type at cast time, which is the most extreme form of split damage (perfect resistance information at the cost of one die).

 Adjacent reading: Variance and kill probability — the same lower-variance-wins-with-uncertainty intuition applied to a different uncertainty axis (target HP rather than target resistance).
 Reliable vs nuke builds — variance hedging in damage roll shape rather than damage type.